-- 1. Graduate from a State Board of Nursing approved associate degree or diploma program. - 2.
-Complete the admissions procedure to Cox College. - 3.
-Complete RN to BSN application. - 4.
-Hold RN licensure (un-encumbered). - 5.
-Submit copy of current AHA BLS for the Healthcare Provider Certification.

-- 6. Once a candidate has been notified of an offer for admission into nursing courses of the RN to BSN track, a non-refundable acceptance fee (includes background check and drug screen) must be submitted.
-When received, the student may register for classes according to the Academic Calendar.
+- 1. Graduate from a State Board of Nursing approved associate degree or diploma program - 2.
+Complete the admissions procedure to Cox College - 3.
+Complete the RN to BSN Program Application - 4.
+Hold RN licensure (unencumbered) - 5.
+Submit a copy of current AHA BLS for Healthcare Provider Certification - 6.
+Once a candidate has been notified of an offer into nursing courses of the RN to BSN track, a non-refundable acceptance fee (includes background check and drug screen) must be submitted.
+Additional steps will be provided upon completion of acceptance steps.
+When all steps have been completed, the student may register for classes according to the Academic Calendar.
 A positive drug screen or compromised background check may result in rescinding the student's acceptance into the program. - 7.
-Earn a grade of "C" or better in all courses applicable for transfer. - If seeking to transfer a professional component course (nursing), apply through the Director of Admissions' Office. - Student must obtain course transfer application from the RN to BSN academic advisor. - Student must submit syllabus of the transfer course with application to transfer to the RN to BSN academic advisor. - 8.
-Have a cumulative GPA of 2.5 or above in entry-level education program (if the cumulative GPA in the entry level-program is below 2.5, the student may be granted provisional acceptance until the following is accomplished): - Completion of nine college credit hours- applicable to the BSN degree- from Cox College with a GPA of 2.5 or better.
+Earn a "C" or better in all courses applicable for transfer - a.
+If seeking to transfer a professional component course (nursing), apply through the Academic Advisor - i.
+Student must obtain course transfer application from the RN to BSN Academic Advisor - ii.
+Student must submit syllabus of the transfer course with application to transfer to the RN to BSN Academic Advisor - 8.
+Have a cumulative GPA of 2.5 or above in entry-level education program